-These could be signs of a sensitivity, allergy, or a food intolerance.
 If you’ve introduced a new food into your own diet that you haven’t previously had while nursing, that food could be the culprit.
-If you feel your diet has been fairly consistent, it is possible your baby has developed an allergy to something in your food.
+If you feel your diet has been fairly consistent, your baby may have developed an allergy to something in your food.

-The first step in addressing your baby’s food allergy or sensitivity is to see your baby’s primary care provider– they can help you determine if your baby’s symptoms are, in fact, food-related, or if something else is causing your baby’s distress.
-They can also help you determine whether you need to follow an elimination diet, and help you determine what foods to eliminate first.
+The first step in addressing your baby’s food allergy or sensitivity is to see your baby’s primary care provider– they can help you determine if your baby’s symptoms are food-related or if something else is causing your baby’s distress.
+They can also help determine if an elimination diet is needed and the best way for you to proceed with one.

-It’s incredibly important to seek medical attention immediately if your baby has any breathing difficulties or severe reactions after contact with a particular food or ingredient, or after eating a particular food.
-This could be a sign of something more serious, or an allergy that could be life threatening.
+It’s incredibly important to seek medical attention immediately if your baby has any breathing difficulties or severe reactions after contact with or ingesting a particular food.
+This could be a sign of something more serious or an allergy that could be life-threatening.

 If you’re reading this while nursing because your baby just isn’t as happy and settled on your breast as they once were, or they’re consistently fussy from gas and spit-up, we feel you.

-Maybe it was your 11:00 p.m. chocolate bar before your baby’s dream feed, or maybe it was the coffee you had to make it through another day on four hours of sleep.
+Maybe it was a late night bite of chocolate before your baby’s dream feed, or maybe it was the coffee you had to make it through the day on four hours of sleep.
 More likely, however, it’s just your baby’s underdeveloped digestive system learning to break down food.

 You know your baby best.
 If something has changed about their feeding routine, speak to their primary care provider about how to best address the situation before limiting your diet.